 Cystic Fibrosis What Is Cystic Fibrosis?

-Mucus is normally slippery and protects the linings of the airways, digestive tract, and other organs and tissues.
-People who have cystic fibrosis make thick, sticky mucus that can build up and lead to blockages, damage, or infections in the affected organs.
-Inflammation also causes damage to organs such as the lungs and pancreas.
+Normal mucus is slippery and protects the airways, digestive tract, and other organs and tissues.
+Cystic fibrosis causes mucus to become thick and sticky.
+As mucus builds up, it can cause blockages, damage, or infections in affected organs.

 Some people who have cystic fibrosis have few or no symptoms, while others experience severe symptoms or life-threatening complications.
-The most serious and common complications of cystic fibrosis are problems with the lungs, also known as pulmonary or respiratory problems, which may include serious lung infections.
+The most serious and common complications of cystic fibrosis are problems with the lungs, including frequent pulmonary or respiratory , typically caused by serious lung infections.

 Your healthcare provider will recommend treatments to improve lung function and prevent or manage complications.
 Treatment can improve your quality of life and help you live longer.